 Lingual braces vs Invisalign

 Lingual braces use metal brackets but they are fixed behind your teeth.
 This makes them, in a way, even less noticeable than Invisalign.
 Some people find that lingual braces affect their speech or cause tongue sores at first, but this is usually only a temporary problem.
+Additionally, metal allergy reactions must be considered when opting for these braces.

 It's often the case that lingual braces cost more than Invisalign, especially if you choose a brand with custom-fitted brackets.